- See website for start dates

 Please note, NSFAS exists to provide financial aid to eligible students at TVET colleges and Public Universities.
 NSFAS does not exist for students entering Private Institutions.
 SAE Institute South Africa is a Private Institution, therefore NSFAS funding does not apply.

-SAE has 2 intakes per year: February and June.
-Short courses may have different intake timings – Contact us for further information.
+SAE Institute has 2 intakes per year, March and July.
+Short courses and Online courses may have different intake timings – Contact us for further information.

 All SAE degree and Certiifcate courses are government accredited.
 This means that the qualifications you receive upon graduation are recognised all around South Africa as well as internationally.